tage64/aqcp/diaries/Aron.md

 3/3 -- Finished up the appendix, references, extrnal libraries, shortcommings and improvments, discussion and abstract.

 4/3 -- Proof read the report and sent it in

+8/3 -- Made the presentation video with sound recordings and powerpoint